chk-jxcn/lbcm2835/README.md

 ##About lbcm2835

-A lua binding of bcm2835 c libary.
+A lua binding of bcm2835 c library.

-Not complet yet.
+Not completed yet.